uholeschak/ediabaslib/docs/Replacement_firmware_for_ELM327.md

 Also you can get compiled firmware files from the [latest binary](https://github.com/uholeschak/ediabaslib/releases/latest) package.

 ## ELM327 V1.5 firmware
-There is improved ELM327 V1.5 firmware available.
+There is improved ELM327 V1.5 (V1.4 with patched version number) firmware available.
 It switches adapter to a mode compatible with most ELM327 softwares.
 Flashing can be done over bluetooth with _[Deep OBD for BMW and VAG](Deep_OBD_for_BMW_and_VAG.md)_ (at the moment this is only available for Bluetooth adapters).
 Afterwards you can flash the Deep OBD replacement firmware over Bluetooth firmware again.